bradchristie/taminations-flutter/assets/b1/arm_turns.md

 ### Dance action

 Dancers join indicated forearms and walk forward around each other.
-The amount of turn can be specified as a fraction (e.g., Half (180 degrees), 3/4 (270 degrees), Full (360 degrees) or implicitly by the next call (e.g., Turn Partner By the Left; 4 Ladies Chain).
+The amount of turn can be specified as a fraction (for example, Half (180 degrees), 3/4 (270 degrees), Full (360 degrees) or implicitly by the next call (for example, Turn Partner By the Left; 4 Ladies Chain).

 ### Ending formation